freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-It will stack on top of all other elements.
+It will stay at the bottom corner of the page.

 #### --answer--

-It will be in the back of other elements on the page.
-Elements with the same stack level in a stacking context are stacked back-to-front according to document tree order.
+It will be stacked below all the other elements on the page.

 ### --question--